Sector Mean Reversion on Japanese Stocks (JPX): 6.70% CAGR, +2.77% vs Nikkei 225

 Notable Years

 2003-2005: Koizumi structural reform era.
 Prime Minister Junichiro Koizumi's reforms (2001-2006) cleaned up Japan's banking sector, privatized postal savings, and drove a manufacturing and export recovery.
 Sectors that had been deeply undervalued snapped back hard.
-The strategy returned +47.93% in 2003 (+23.81% vs SPY), +37.11% in 2005 (+29.94% vs SPY).
-These three years are the highest-excess-return stretch in the full backtest.
-The sectors the strategy had bought.
-Financials, Real Estate, Industrials, led the recovery.
+The strategy returned +47.93% in 2003, +37.11% in 2005.
+These were the highest-return years in the backtest.
+The sectors the strategy had bought — Financials, Real Estate, Industrials — led the recovery.

 2008: The strategy held up.
 One of the most striking single data points in the Japan backtest: 2008 returned -34.26% for the strategy vs -34.31% for SPY.
 Essentially the same result.
-This was the worst year of the global financial crisis.
 Most strategies that underperform over full cycles do so partly because they collapse harder in crises.
 Japan's sector reversion didn't.
-The down capture of 57.72%, the average across all down years, shows up most clearly in 2008, where the strategy absorbed a global financial panic and matched SPY almost exactly.

 2011: Fukushima.
 The Great East Japan Earthquake in March 2011 and the subsequent Fukushima nuclear disaster restructured Japan's energy sector for a decade.
 All nuclear reactors were eventually shut down.
 Japan had to import additional natural gas and oil to compensate.
 Utility earnings collapsed.
-The strategy returned -11.26% vs SPY +2.46% (-13.72% excess).
-Fukushima didn't just cause a one-year loss, it's the reason Utilities appear in 40 of 97 invested quarters going forward.
+The strategy returned -11.26% in 2011.
+Fukushima didn't just cause a one-year loss — it's the reason Utilities appear in 40 of 97 invested quarters going forward.
 The strategy kept detecting Utilities as the worst-performing sector because the sector genuinely was impaired.
 It kept rotating in, often too early.

 2015-2016: Abenomics and outperformance.
 Prime Minister Shinzo Abe's "three arrows" program (fiscal stimulus, monetary easing, structural reform) drove a reflation trade from 2013 onward.
-The period 2015-2016 saw the sharpest outperformance in recent history: +24.14% in 2015 when SPY returned -0.12% (+24.26% excess), followed by +30.70% in 2016 vs SPY +14.45% (+16.25% excess).
-Two consecutive years of large beats.
-The strategy was loaded into beaten-down sectors that benefited from yen depreciation (Utilities, some Industrials) and from renewed domestic demand.
-When US markets were flat or modestly positive, Japan's reflation narrative drove local sector recoveries strongly.
+The strategy returned +24.14% in 2015, followed by +30.70% in 2016.
+Two consecutive years of strong absolute gains.
+The strategy was loaded into beaten-down sectors that benefited from yen depreciation and renewed domestic demand.

 2022: Down capture in action.
-SPY fell -18.99% in 2022 as the Fed raised rates aggressively to fight inflation.
-The JPX strategy fell only -3.62%, a +15.37% excess.
+SPY fell -18.99% in 2022 as the Fed raised rates.
+The JPX strategy fell only -3.62%.
 Japan's near-zero interest rate environment meant its market didn't reprice the way US equities did.
-The beaten-down sectors the strategy held (Utilities, Energy) also didn't have the same rate-sensitivity as US growth stocks.
-This is the down capture story told in a single year.
+The beaten-down sectors the strategy held (Utilities, Energy) didn't carry the same rate sensitivity as US growth stocks.

 2025: Strong recent recovery.
-The strategy returned +27.68% vs SPY +17.88% (+9.80% excess).
-A combination of yen dynamics and sector recovery drove the result.
-The 2025 data suggests the strategy hasn't gone dead, it can still identify meaningful dislocations in JPX sectors.
+The strategy returned +27.68%, driven by yen dynamics and sector recovery.
+The 2025 result suggests the strategy can still identify meaningful dislocations in JPX sectors.

 Backtest Methodology